 That’s why we at Sleepstation provide access to a team of sleep coaches and therapists.
 Our team can provide perspective and motivation to see you through and help identify ways to make sleep restriction therapy more compatible with your lifestyle.

-Perhaps unsurprisingly, brain scans of some insomnia sufferers who have undergone sleep restriction therapy show brain activity that is closer to that of good sleepers while in deep sleep 13, suggesting that the longevity of the improved sleep effects may be down to some physiological changes.
+Perhaps unsurprisingly, brain scans of some people with insomnia who have undergone sleep restriction therapy show brain activity that is closer to that of good sleepers while in deep sleep,13suggesting that the longevity of the improved sleep effects may be down to some physiological changes.

-Furthermore, patients who have undergone sleep restriction therapy report improved mood, reduced daytime fatigue, fewer sleep worries and napping tendencies compared to when they went untreated 14.
+Furthermore, people who have undergone sleep restriction therapy report improved mood, reduced daytime fatigue, fewer sleep worries and napping tendencies compared to when they went untreated.14

 Most importantly sleep restriction therapy can be successfully implemented as part of a wider array of nonpharmacological treatments on a diverse range of people.